-Following the success of the Learjet 25 series, the company had started experimenting with creating a new design around 1970, in which they replaced the CJ610 turbojet engine with the TFE 731.
-The results were a significant decrease in noise levels, along with increased power.
-Learjet elected the new design as the Learjet 35, instead of a variant to the 25 series.
-The Learjet 35 was used as a business jet and military transport aircraft, just like it’s succesor the Learjet 36.
-The most distictive difference in the 36’s design was the larger fuselage tank, in order to extend the range with 500 miles, while sacrificing almost 20 inches in the passanger’s seating area.
+Following the success of the Learjet 25 series, the company embarked on experimental design ventures around 1970, opting to replace the CJ610 turbojet engine with the TFE 731.
+The outcome was a notable reduction in noise levels coupled with increased power.
+Rather than creating a variant of the 25 series, Learjet embraced this new design as the Learjet 35.
+The Learjet 35 served dual roles as both a business jet and a military transport aircraft, much like its successor, the Learjet 36.
+The most distinctive difference in the Learjet 36’s design was the enlarged fuselage tank, aimed at extending the range by 500 miles.
+However, this extension came at the cost of sacrificing nearly 20 inches in the passenger seating area.

-Red Box is pleased to offer a great range of ground power equipment for this aircraft, including tugs, ground power units, start power units, aviation tools, and more, which are perfectly suited to the requirements of the Learjet 35 aircraft.
+Red Box is delighted to present an extensive range of ground power equipment tailored for the Learjet 35 aircraft.
+This includes tugs, ground power units, start power units and more, meticulously designed to meet the specific requirements of the Learjet 35.

-This includes the popular RBI9400T mechanic hand trolley case complete with 161 BAHCO tools, the 747C tug, and the RBSC150 continuous power unit, which is ideal for diagnostic work, pre flight checks or for continuous powering of equipment during operations, without draining the onboard aircraft batteries and the Twin RB75A for starting the aircraft, helping to avoid hot starts.
-We also offer a combination of start and continuous power in one unit for the Learjet 35 in our TC3000 range.
+Among our offerings are the 747C tug, and the RBSC150 continuous power unit—ideal for diagnostic work, pre-flight checks, or continuous powering of equipment during operations without depleting the onboard aircraft batteries.
+Additionally, the Twin RB75A is available for starting the aircraft, aiding in the prevention of hot starts.
+Our TC3000 range also provides a convenient combination of start and continuous power in one unit for the Learjet 35.